nitrite/nitrite-java/README.md

 ## Flutter Version

 If you are looking for Nitrite for Flutter/Dart, head over to [nitrite-flutter](https://github.com/nitrite/nitrite-flutter).

+## Deprecation Notice

+Nitrite DataGate and Nitrite Explorer is now deprecated and no longer maintained.

 ## Getting Started with Nitrite